Three Black Characters You Want to Avoid

 2. If the character has an aggressive, angry, or hypersexual* personality that constantly has to be tempered or simmered down, usually by a fairer-skinned, ‘morally superior’ individual, you should avoid that Black character.

 This trope makes it feel like the Black character in your book exists only to be corrected and, dare I say, “put in their place.”
 They are something to manage, to deal with, to “civilize.”
 This obviously has a number of ties back to historical oppression, enslavement, segregation, profiling, and misrepresentation in the media.
 It’s not that Black characters aren’t allowed to ever be aggressive or angry, but is it for good reason?
 Is it depicted as a situation that would anger or provoke anyone?
 Is the degree of hostility your character displays positively correlated with the darkness of their skin?
 As in, the darker their skin tone—or the further away from white their skin is—the more hostile they are?
 Similarly, in regard to hypersexuality, there’s usually nothing wrong with a Black character being sexual, objectively speaking, but are most characters in the book also sexual?
-Or is it just (or mostly) the Black character who is seemingly “lascivious” in their very nature?
+Or is it just (or mostly) the Black character who is seemingly “lascivious” in their very nature

 *On top of Black characters often being depicted as hypersexual, there is a related issue that is almost the inverse of this: Black characters being hypersexualized, or turned into something to be observed and objectified.
 Sexual thoughts and actions are thrust upon them even if they are doing nothing to provoke it.
 In this way, their mere existence is turned into something sexual just because they are a Black person in a Black body.
 Descriptions associated with their body will—for absolutely no perceivable reason—begin to be described with animalistic language.
 For example, let’s say, in a book, that every other character smiled or smirked.
 But then when it gets to the Black character, it’s suddenly, “He grinned wide with his canines showing.”